google/zetasql/docs/differential-privacy.md

 Differentially private noise additions on floating-point data types are subject to the vulnerabilities described in [Widespread Underestimation of Sensitivity in Differentially Private Libraries and How to Fix It][dp-vulnerabilities]{: .external}.
-Noise additions on integer data types are not subject to the vulnerabilities described in the paper.
+Noise additions on integer data types aren't subject to the vulnerabilities described in the paper.

 #### Timing attack risks